Elizabeth Jackson Howe, wife of Topsfield farmer James Howe, was convicted of witchcraft during the Salem Witch Trials of 1692.

 After all of this evidence was heard, Elizabeth Howe was found guilty and sentenced to death.
-She was hanged at or near Gallows Hill in Salem town on July 19, 1692.
+She was hanged at Proctor’s Ledge, near Gallows Hill, in Salem town on July 19, 1692.

 As a convicted witch, Howe was not allowed a christian burial in consecrated ground and was most likely buried in an unmarked grave somewhere at the execution site.